telefonicaid/iotagent-node-lib/doc/api.md

 Additionally for commands (which are attributes of `type` command) the following fields are optional:

--   **expression** indicates that the value of the target attribute will not be the plain value or the measurement, but an expression based on a combination of the reported values.
+-   **expression** indicates that the value of the target command will not be the plain value or the command, but an expression based on a combination of the reported values.
 See the [Expression Language definition](expressionLanguage.md) for details
 -   **payloadType**: indicates how command payload will be transformed before be sent to device
--   **contentType**: `content-type` header used by http transport
+-   **contentType**: `content-type` header used when send command by http transport

 See the transformation plugins Section for more details.